akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

-**Matilda:** My son William is ten.
+**Matilda:** My son William is eleven.
 When he's older, he'll need people around him who are steady.
 Who don't bend with every wind.
 Who know who they are.

 She reaches out.
 Just for a moment, her hand touches Beatrice's.